 For non-technical merchants, API usually sounds quite terrifying and daunting.
 Tell us, please, what are, in your opinion, some of the major benefits that API provides vendors with?

 KL: APIs are the next evolution in the web, and while merchants needed websites to deliver commerce sites from 1995 through the present, APIs are how this commerce is delivered to not only these sites, but an unlimited number of partner or affiliate sites across the web, and the latest wave of mobile applications that will be how commerce is executed in the future.
 Just like business leaders were trying to decide if they needed a website in 1999, businesses are wrestling with the need for an API in 2014, and by 2015 if you don’t have an API, you won’t be relevant in the growing app economy, and ultimately the underlying API economy.

 In conclusion, would you mind sharing with us some general predictions about API technologies in the future?
 And how in your opinion it is going to affect online business in particular?

-KL: Government of all sizes are deploying open data and API solutions, and this will continue to have an important effect on how business is done.
+KL: Government of all sizes in deploying open data and API solutions, and this will continue to have an important effect on how business is done.
 Cities will be providing more opportunities for businesses to engage with city services, all the way up to the federal agencies like the Department of Commerce who will be providing vital information from Census data to regulatory data that will drive markets.
-All of this activity will all occur through API pipes, and become increasingly critical to how the economy operates, and trends like realtime, aggregation, and reciprocity will help us realize the potential of the API economy.
+All of this activity will all occur through API pipes and become increasingly critical to how the economy operates, and trends like realtime, aggregation, and reciprocity will help us realize the potential of the API economy.